Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 The interesting development came in the arrival of curious, incongruous splashes of dissonant color among the drab equipment on the far side of the river.
 The Alpha focused its attention, used its eyes’ most powerful telescopic functions, and snarled thoughtfully as it identified *thin-prey* on the far side of the river.

 The weakest, most fragile and least flavorful of prey, here?
-Confusing...until its sensors noted the drones.
+Confusing... until its sensors noted the drones.
 Hundreds, thousands…

 Saturation.
 Too many for its sensor suite to track.
 All tiny things, useless for anything practica-